 Malina Schneider began showing her work at Weir Farm’s Art in the Park festival in Wilton, CT in 2017, receiving a Judges Choice Award.
 She is a member of the Katonah Museum Artists' Association (KMAA), Washington Art Association (WAA) and The Society of Creative Arts of Newtown (SCAN) serving as a member of the board.

 As an artist my work is at times realistic; representing actual landscapes, people, and situations.
 At other times it veers into interpretation and improvisation.

 My paintings portray naturalistic representations rooted in realism.
 They are depictions of real, rather than idealized environments, portraying fine detail and representational correctness.
 I paint what I experience, as I have experienced it.
 I draw upon traditional artistic methods while reflecting the spirit of the moment in a contemporary style.

 At other times my paintings reflect the mood, feeling, and thoughts resulting in impressionism.
 My work conveys the feeling and texture of subjects with liberties taken in their portrayals.
 My interpretation of what I observe can be quirky and whimsical at times.
 I often take elements from various situations and create compositions to reflect my thoughts.
 From there, I spin off in rifts of improvisation; an elaboration of the feeling, mood, and emotion.

-My painting process is traditional oil though I paint in gauche and acrylic.
-I am a plein air painter and often work in the field using acrylic or gauche especially if the work will be completed in a day.
-My preference is oil as I like the luminosity and the richness in color and subtlety of techniques such as glazing.
-I often spend a lot of time exploring and studying before forming compositions.
+My painting process is traditional oil though I paint interchangeably with acrylic.
+I spend a lot of time exploring and studying the subject of my painting before forming compositions.
 I work ergonomically with an organic creative process.